mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

 where :math:`N` – the number of "neurons" in our layer – is a hyperparameter.

-The following is the boilerplate-free code for defining our model, our training code, and the configuration for this code.
+The following is the boilerplate-free code.

 .. code-block:: python